What To Expect When You Visit The River...

 When you arrive it’s very likely that a few people will greet you.
 We’re a pretty friendly bunch, but not in that weird religious way where you feel like the greeters are being paid to be nice.

-After the opening, we worship God together as the praise team plays contemporary worship songs.
+After the opening, we worship God together as the praise team performs contemporary worship songs.
 People are encouraged to have an encounter with Jesus and this includes freedom to express yourself with lifting hands or kneeling, or however you feel led by the Spirit, as long as it’s not disruptive to others.
 We have some very talented musicians and singers but their focus is on glorifying Jesus, not performance.
-If you come to our Saturday night service that is geared for the millennial generation, you should expect the music to be a little louder than on Sundays.

-After the worship, we share some announcements and take a 5-minute break to say hi to friends and meet new people, hit the restroom, refresh the coffee and that sort of thing (you can stay seated if you prefer).
+After the worship, we share some announcements and take a 5-minute break to greet one another, hit the restroom, refresh the coffee and that sort of thing (you can stay seated if you prefer).
 At this time, if you’d like to make a financial gift there are baskets located around the building.
 We don’t pass an offering plate or talk much about money.
 The River is debt free without ever making a fuss about money.
 God provides!

-After the break, the kids and youth go to their respective classes (we have something for every age group) and the adults stay in the auditorium for the teaching of God’s Word.
-The teaching lasts about 35-40 minutes and is very practical in nature.
+After the break, the kids and youth go to their respective classes and the adults stay in the auditorium for the teaching of God’s Word.
+The teaching lasts about 40 minutes and is very practical in nature.
 The pastor always prepares a written handout that you can take home and study on your own.
 The focus is on learning the Word and growing in our relationship with God.
 The messages are simple to understand and are normally prophetic in that they speak to people’s hearts.
-One note, if you attend the 8:30 service, there are no kids classes available due to the service being shorter than the main service at 10:00.
-Also, if you don’t prefer larger crowds, the 8:30 service has fewer people in attendance.
-But everything else (worship, teaching, prayer) is included at 8:30.

 At the conclusion, we have an opportunity for people to receive prayer and ministry.
 We are a church that believes in the power of the Holy Spirit.
 We have seen many miracles and healings as people respond to the Word of God in faith.
 We normally pray a prayer of dismissal before people come forward for prayer so that staying for ministry time is optional.
 We realize people have busy lives and therefore try to be sensitive to people’s time.

+There’s a lot to get involved with at The River.
+There is literally something going on every night of the week.
+Our small group ministry, Connect Groups, is a great way to get to know others.
+If you want to know the Bible better, we have classes you can attend.
 When people are ready to get involved with ministry, The River has a whole bunch of ways to serve and help including feeding the homeless, recovery ministry, evangelism, kids ministry and many other ways to serve.
-You can stop by the Next Step station to get information.